RETTA: Retrieval-Enhanced Test-Time Adaptation for Zero-Shot Video Captioning: Introduction

+This is because traditional RAG methods~\cite{icl,iclqa} typically use the question as a query to retrieve relevant textual information as a prefix, which effectively guides the model to generate accurate responses.
+In contrast, in video captioning, when the video itself is used as a query~\cite{MV-Adapter,pr6}, the retrieved text is often weakly related to generic prompts like ``video showing'', thereby hindering PLMs from generating the expected outputs.
+(2) Improper prompts: Prompt engineering itself is a challenging task~\cite{Improper_prompts1,Improper_prompts2}, letting alone to additionally take diverse retrieved text into consideration.

 To address the above-mentioned problems, we propose to leverage learnable tokens as a connection medium among different foundation models.
-These tokens should indicate to PLMs what type of output is expected and convey video information to PLMs.
-Moreover, we expect the combination of these models is able to quickly adapt to the task, preferably without the need of training.
-To meet the quick adaptation requirement, we propose to update these tokens during inference but with pseudo-targets, which gets rid of the conventional training of soft prompts.
+Inspired by test-time prompt tuning approaches~\cite{tpt, vpa}, the learnable tokens are updated during inference using gradient signals from the task loss.
+Their role is to deliver video-specific information to the PLMs and specify the expected form of output.
+Moreover, we expect the combination of these pre-trained models is able to quickly adapt to the task, preferably without the need of training.
+To meet the quick adaptation requirement, we propose to update these tokens during inference but with soft targets~\cite{rcg, pr8}, which gets rid of the conventional training of soft prompts.
+These tokens thus serve as a bridge between different frozen models, making them a practical and effective connection strategy in our setting.
 Our experiments show that the whole framework can well adapt to the video captioning task after just a few of iterations (we use 16 iterations).
-To meet the former output type and content awareness requirements, we design several loss functions aligning the generated text and pseudo-target as well as retrieved sentences.
+To meet the former content awareness and output type requirements, we design several loss functions aligning the generated text and soft targets.

+Specifically, the soft targets are calculated by retrieved text and candidate sentences to guide the choice of candidate words at each time step.
+This is because soft targets~\cite{rcg, pr8} can help the model consider multiple potential tokens in text generation, boosting the diversity of the generated results and improving generalization.

-An example is shown in Fig.~\ref{fig:insight}(c), where our method leads to better video captions.
+An example is shown in Figure~\ref{fig:insight}(c), where our method leads to better video captions.